j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Tricks.md

 ##### Ricochet
 *Prerequisite: Ranged Weapon*
 *Major Action*
 You attempt to bounce a piece of ammunition you fire between enemies.
-Make a *Basic Attack* against your first target.
-Each time the ammunition bounces, you may target a new character as if you were attacking from the previous target’s position, using your *Basic Attack*'s statistics.
+Make an attack with your weapon against your first target.
+Each time the ammunition bounces, you may target a new character as if you were attacking from the previous target’s position.

 | **Success Level** | **Effect**                                                                                   |
 | :---------------- | -------------------------------------------------------------------------------------------- |